Regional Baseball: Dalton slips past New Riegel

 The Bulldogs wasted no time taking control in the bottom half by hitting Zoeller hard.

-Geiser then reached on a single and Eric Summers squeezed bunted Clark home from third base to give Dalton its first lead.
+Geiser reached on a single and Eric Summers squeezed bunted Clark home from third to give Dalton its first lead.

 Alger retired the 7-8-9 hitters on nine pitches to end the game.